SEKOIA-IO/documentation/docs/tip/features/produce/content_proposals.md

 ## Create an empty Content Proposal

-In the listing page, the `Create butto`n allows you to create a new empty Content Proposal.
+In the listing page, the `Create button allows you to create a new empty Content Proposal.

 In the left panel of the layout, you have access to different tabs: